DennyScott/dennyscott.io/content/posts/2019-25-08---intro-to-tree-shaking.md

 ![DependencyGraph](https://raw.githubusercontent.com/DennyScott/dennyscott.io/master/static/media/tree-shaking/DependencyGraph-1.png)

-## Caution for Treeshaking as an optimization
+## Caution for Tree shaking as an optimization

 Now that you understand what exactly tree shaking is, and how it can be helpful for us, I want to start by saying, it's usage for you will vary wildly.
 Depending on what exactly you're building, there's going to be a difference to how you set up your bundles, and how effective setting up tree shaking will be.